Native American Powwow

-Akwe:kon, the American Indian cultural club at North Carolina School of Science and Mathematics, along with the Office of Admissions, will host the school’s 28th annual American Indian Powwow on Saturday, February 1, 2020.
-American Indians from North Carolina, Virginia, and South Carolina will travel to Durham for a day of music, dance, arts, crafts, and food in the Charles R. Eilber Physical Education Center (PEC) on NCSSM’s campus.
+The American Indian cultural club at North Carolina School of Science and Mathematics, along with the Office of Admissions, will host the school’s annual Native American Powwow on Saturday, February 6, 2021.

 NC School of Science and Math: 1219 Broad Street, Durham, NC